noironetworks/cko/README.md

 Note: The minimum requirements vary across the deployment scenarios and supported CNIs.
 Not all the resources dictated by the minimum requriements will be used.
 The optimization is underway to validate the minimum requirements for each of these cases separately and will relax this minimum requirements in an uppcoming release.

-CKO will automatically pick available resources from the
+CKO will automatically pick available resources from resource pools.
+Resources are picked in round-robin fashion.
+CKO currently does not partition the subnets, so each subnet specified in the resource pool is treated as an indivisible pool.
+If smaller subnets are desired, they should be listed as individual subnets.

 The kubernetes_node-to-fabric and fabric-to-external connectivity on each fabric is encapsulated in the context property of the FabricInfra.
 For example in the case of the ACI fabric, the following example shows the context and its constituent properties: